andrew/ultimate-awesome/README.md

 - [awesomebox](https://github.com/awesomebox/awesomebox) - Effortless HTML, CSS, JS development in the flavor of your choice.
 - [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
+- [awesome-ios-talks](https://github.com/bystritskiy/awesome-ios-talks) - 🇷🇺 A list of interesting сonference and meetups talks about iOS development.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-vscode-zh](https://github.com/chinanf-boy/awesome-vscode-zh) - 🇨🇳翻译: <awesome-vscode> 🎨令人愉快的VS Code包和资源的精选列表 ❤️ 校对 ✅.
 - [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.